SantoriniDave.com

 6. Hyatt at Olive 8

-Eco-friendly, LEED-certified hotel located a 2-minute walk from the Paramount Theatre and a 4-minute walk from the Washington State Convention Center.
+Eco-friendly, LEED-certified hotel located a 2-minute walk from the Paramount Theatre and a 4-minute walk from either of the Seattle Convention Centers.
 Amenities include a full-service spa, an indoor lap pool, a gym, and three dining options, and every room features a Google Chromecast and a deep-soaking bathtub.

 7. Mayflower Park